Granulomatosis with polyangiitis: Diagnosis

 Granulomatosis with polyangiitis is usually suspected only when a person has had unexplained symptoms for a long period.
-The determination of ANCAs can aid in diagnosing GPA, but positivity is not conclusive, and negative ANCAs are insufficient to reject the diagnosis.
+The determination of ANCAs can aid in diagnosing GPA, but a positive ANCA test is not conclusive, and a negative ANCA test result is insufficient to exclude the diagnosis.
 More than 90% of people who have GPA test positive for ANCAs.
 Cytoplasmic-staining ANCAs that react with the enzyme proteinase 3 (cANCA) in neutrophils (a type of white blood cells) are associated with GPA.
 Involvement of the ears, nose, and throat is more common in granulomatosis with polyangiitis than in the similar condition microscopic polyangiitis.

 If the person has signs of kidney involvement or cutaneous vasculitis, a biopsy is obtained from the kidneys.
 Rarely, a thoracoscopic lung biopsy is required.
 On histopathological examination, a biopsy will show leukocytoclastic vasculitis with necrotic changes and granulomatous inflammation (clumps of typically arranged white blood cells) on microscopy.
 These granulomas are the main reason for the name granulomatosis with polyangiitis, although they are not an essential feature.
 Nevertheless, necrotizing granulomas are a hallmark of this disease.
 Many biopsies can be nonspecific, though, and 50% provide too little information for the diagnosis of GPA.